tyknkd/flashcard-app/PAGE_TESTING.md

 * Page Description (include a mockup or hand drawn image of the page)

-    * Displays flashcards for currently selected deck
+    * Displays flashcards for currently selected deck (must be public or owned by user)
     * THIS is the interactive USEABLE PAGE - the purpose of our software
     * Header with logo
     * Navigation menu